Pinterest is the 14th largest social network in the world.

 - Invite collaborators and pinners to join your group board by searching their names or email addresses on Pinterest.

-If products, articles, or recipes form the content on your website, you’ll need to add rich meta tags to those web pages as part of the SEO process.
+If products, articles, or recipes are from the content on your website, you’ll need to add rich meta tags to those web pages as part of the SEO process.

 Once done, validate that your content has been correctly marked up by using the Pinterest Rich Pins Validator.